What happens when you fail at everything?

 Any fool can post a quote to social media about stepping out of their comfort zone or failure.
 Nice quote.
 Most will just read it and keep on scrolling until they see a funny meme about pizza.
 Then they go back to being comfortable and boring.

-You either give up or you keep on trying.
+You either give up or you keep on trying on that specific thing.

 What else can you do?
 These are the only two options.
 Let’s look at both options.